Skip to content

 $8.99 $8.09

-PDF Pattern
+Pattern Instructions

-With the color for the macaron shell.
+Start with the color for the macaron shell.

 Note: Since most people are used to working the V-shaped single crochet stitch, the instructions are written using this stitch.
 If you decide to use the X-shaped single crochet stitch, use “yarn under” instead of “yarn over” (see tutorial).